A Unique Inverse Decomposition of Positive Definite Matrices under Linear Constraints: Introduction

-Beyond existence and uniqueness, we establish several structural properties of the decomposition.
-First, we show that it is compatible with symmetry: if a finite orthogonal group acts by conjugation on $\Sym$, and both $A$ and the constraint subspace $S$ are invariant under this action, then the resulting matrices $B^{*}$ and $C^{*}$ inherit the same invariance.
-This yields automatic reductions in dimension and computational complexity in the presence of symmetry.
-Second, we derive algebraic consequences including determinant inequalities and a precise relationship between the decomposition of $A$ and that of its inverse $A^{-1}$.
-We also prove that the decomposition is stable.
-These properties are not generic features of convex optimization problems, but instead reflect the specific geometric structure of the decomposition.
+Beyond existence and uniqueness, we establish several structural properties.
+The decomposition inherits any symmetry shared by $A$ and $\Sub$ under a finite orthogonal group, which reduces both the effective dimension and the cost of computing it.
+We also derive determinant inequalities, relate the decomposition of $A$ to that of $A^{-1}$, and prove that the decomposition is stable under perturbations of $A$.

-Gaussian maximum-likelihood estimation under structural constraints on the inverse covariance (precision) matrix has been studied extensively in the statistics literature, beginning with classical covariance selection \cite{dempster1972covariance} and extending to models with more general linear constraints on the concentration matrix \cite{sturmfels2009multivariate,uhler2012geometry,zwiernik2014linear}.
-In this setting, the constrained Gaussian maximum-likelihood estimation problem corresponds to the dual optimization problem associated with our decomposition.
-The present paper takes a different perspective, focusing on a deterministic inverse-based decomposition of an arbitrary positive definite matrix.
-We establish global existence, uniqueness, stability, symmetry inheritance, and develop structure-exploiting Newton-type algorithms for computing the decomposition, hence the results in the current paper go beyond the scope of the covariance selection literature.

-From an algorithmic perspective, the variational characterization leads naturally to Newton-type methods with feasibility-preserving line search.
-We provide explicit expressions for gradients and Hessians, prove global convergence with local quadratic rates, and give detailed per-iteration complexity estimates.
-The framework accommodates structured settings such as banded, Toeplitz, and group-invariant matrices, where the cost of each iteration can be reduced substantially using structure-exploiting linear algebra (see, e.g., \cite{gray2006toeplitz,bhatia2013matrix}).
+From an algorithmic perspective, the variational characterization leads naturally to Newton-type methods with feasibility-preserving line search: we give explicit gradients and Hessians, prove global convergence with local quadratic rates under the standard inexact-Newton forcing conditions, and establish per-iteration complexity bounds.
+Which method is preferable, and what each iteration costs, is governed by the algebraic structure of the instance, and we analyze this in several settings: banded and circulant matrices, where the structure is preserved along the optimization path; the dual formulation, which is advantageous when $\dim(\Sub^{\perp})$ is small; and group-invariant problems, where symmetry reduces the effective dimension (see, e.g., \cite{gray2006toeplitz,bhatia2013matrix}).

-Finally, we illustrate the theory with applications.
-In particular, we show that the decomposition arises naturally in a Gaussian exponential-utility maximization problems in mathematical finance, where $B^{*}$ and $C^{*}$ admit clear economic interpretations related to information constraints and hedging structure.
-These applications demonstrate that the decomposition is not merely an abstract construction, but a flexible tool that appears across several domains.
-Possible directions for future research include applications to structured covariance estimation and precision-matrix modeling.